-Bent Knee is unlike any band you’ve ever heard.
+Bent Knee is a band without frontiers.
 Its borderless sound combines myriad influences from across the rock, pop, minimalist, and avant-garde spectrums into a seamless, thrilling whole.
 Its new album Land Animal—Bent Knee’s first for InsideOutMusic/Sony—takes its sound to a new level.
 It offers a suite of songs full of addictive hooks, lush melodies and enthralling twists and turns that capture the reality of life in the 21st Century—a reality of people and nations in the midst of tumultuous change.
 It also communicates a ray of hope and desire for listeners to embrace the fact that they’re not alone in their struggles.

 “The silo-smashing Bent Knee’s unique mix is equal parts ingenuity and deliciousness,” said Jim Fusilli of the Wall Street Journal in 2016 when he first heard the group.
 “Bent Knee breaks new stylistic and temperamental ground,” declared Steve Smith of The Boston Globe.
 Other media outlets worldwide have reacted with similar enthusiasm, including NPR and the BBC, which have playlisted the band.